SovereignCloudStack/standards/README.md

 ## SCS standards overview

-Standards are organized as certification levens according to [SCS-0003-v1](Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md).
+Standards are organized as certification levels according to [SCS-0003-v1](Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md).
 We currently maintain one certification level `scs-compatible` that is described here: [Tests/scs-compatible.yaml](Tests/scs-compatible.yaml).

 More certification levels will follow as the project progresses.